 Very important tips

 - Ensuring good drainage does not stop right after you secure the drainage holes.
 You should know that the soil you use also plays a great factor in providing your plant with good drainage.
 Using heavy soil like garden soil will eventually compact and block the air pockets as you water your plants, causing their roots to choke and suffocate.
-Instead, the best way is to use a potting soil, which is a lot lighter and more container-friendly.
+Instead, the best way is to use potting soil, which is a lot lighter and more container-friendly.

 - Make sure to clean your container holes thoroughly from time to time and ensure that these holes aren’t completely blocked in any way possible.